PratikMungle/Web-Development-Project/README.md

 # Web-Development-Project
-Built an E-commerce website with HTML, CSS, BOOTSTRAP, MySQL and, PHP.
+Built an E-commerce website with HTML, CSS, BOOTSTRAP, MySQL, and PHP.
+This was the Final Project of the Internshala Web Development training program.